-- Where an allegation is made against a student Respondent, complaints are handled through the processes outlined below;
+- Where an allegation is made against a student Responding Party, complaints are handled through the processes outlined below;

-- Where the Respondent is a faculty member, teaching/research assistant, or staff member, complaints are handled in accordance with HMC’s Prohibited Discrimination and Harassment Policy3;
+- Where the Responding Party is a faculty member, teaching/research assistant, or staff member, complaints are handled in accordance with HMC’s Prohibited Discrimination and Harassment Policy5;

-- Where there are multiple Respondents or a Respondent with varying statuses or a student organization, the Title IX Coordinator shall determine which procedure(s) will apply; and
+- Where there are multiple Responding Parties or a Responding Party with varying statuses or a student organization, the Title IX Coordinator shall determine which procedure(s) will apply, in consultation with appropriate administrators.

 VII.
 COMPLAINT RESOLUTION PROCESSES FOR STUDENTS